Fidelity National Information Servcs Inc (NYSE:FIS) Shares Sold by APG Asset Management N.V.

 APG Asset Management N.V. decreased its position in shares of Fidelity National Information Servcs Inc (NYSE:FIS) by 10.0% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 935,724 shares of the information technology services provider’s stock after selling 103,485 shares during the quarter.
 APG Asset Management N.V. owned 0.15% of Fidelity National Information Servcs worth $111,714,000 as of its most recent SEC filing.

 Several other institutional investors have also recently added to or reduced their stakes in the stock.
 FMR LLC lifted its holdings in shares of Fidelity National Information Servcs by 10.7% during the second quarter.
 FMR LLC now owns 18,225,747 shares of the information technology services provider’s stock worth $2,443,890,000 after purchasing an additional 1,766,938 shares during the period.
-Wellington Management Group LLP lifted its holdings in shares of Fidelity National Information Servcs by 16.5% during the first quarter.
-Wellington Management Group LLP now owns 7,893,493 shares of the information technology services provider’s stock worth $960,165,000 after purchasing an additional 1,117,784 shares during the period.
-Janus Henderson Group PLC lifted its holdings in shares of Fidelity National Information Servcs by 1.9% during the first quarter.
-Janus Henderson Group PLC now owns 7,760,165 shares of the information technology services provider’s stock worth $944,085,000 after purchasing an additional 146,014 shares during the period.
-Morgan Stanley lifted its holdings in shares of Fidelity National Information Servcs by 10.6% during the first quarter.
-Morgan Stanley now owns 7,368,940 shares of the information technology services provider’s stock worth $896,359,000 after purchasing an additional 705,855 shares during the period.
-Finally, Viking Global Investors LP lifted its holdings in shares of Fidelity National Information Servcs by 76.7% during the second quarter.
-Viking Global Investors LP now owns 6,714,021 shares of the information technology services provider’s stock worth $900,283,000 after purchasing an additional 2,914,473 shares during the period.
+Wellington Management Group LLP raised its position in Fidelity National Information Servcs by 16.5% during the first quarter.
+Wellington Management Group LLP now owns 7,893,493 shares of the information technology services provider’s stock valued at $960,165,000 after acquiring an additional 1,117,784 shares in the last quarter.
+Janus Henderson Group PLC raised its position in Fidelity National Information Servcs by 1.9% during the first quarter.
+Janus Henderson Group PLC now owns 7,760,165 shares of the information technology services provider’s stock valued at $944,085,000 after acquiring an additional 146,014 shares in the last quarter.
+Morgan Stanley raised its position in Fidelity National Information Servcs by 10.6% during the first quarter.
+Morgan Stanley now owns 7,368,940 shares of the information technology services provider’s stock valued at $896,359,000 after acquiring an additional 705,855 shares in the last quarter.
+Finally, Viking Global Investors LP raised its position in Fidelity National Information Servcs by 76.7% during the second quarter.
+Viking Global Investors LP now owns 6,714,021 shares of the information technology services provider’s stock valued at $900,283,000 after acquiring an additional 2,914,473 shares in the last quarter.
 89.82% of the stock is owned by hedge funds and other institutional investors.

 The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 25th.
 Shareholders of record on Friday, September 11th will be paid a dividend of $0.35 per share.
 This represents a $1.40 dividend on an annualized basis and a yield of 0.95%.
 The ex-dividend date is Thursday, September 10th.
 Fidelity National Information Servcs’s dividend payout ratio (DPR) is currently 24.96%.